MIDS-scaling-up/v2/week05/hw/README.md

 Complete the [Tensorflow for Poets lab](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#0) at the Google CodeLabs.
 Make sure you do all of the optional sections (except section 9).

+### Notes specific to our Jetson setup:
+* to start an interactive TensorFlow container, run `docker run --privileged --rm -p 6006:6006 -ti tensorflow bash`.
+When you type `exit`, this container will be removed from your TX2.
+* In the command above, 6006 is the port number that Tensorboard uses.
+Once you start training, will be able to connect to the Tensorboard instance by typing http://ipaddressofyourtx2:6006
+* Once you are inside the container, install git by typing `apt install -y git` , then you can proceed to clone the TF for poets repository and with the rest of the lab
+* Our little GPU packs a punch; make sure you run training for 4000 steps

 ### Questions:

 1. In your own words, what is a **bottleneck**?